DesignUpdated Feb 15, 202613 min read

 Primary Design

-• Visme: Client presentations & social graphics
+• Visme: Client presentations & social media graphics

 • Affinity Designer: Logos & complex vectors